naseif/scaling-giggle-api/README.md

 # scaling-giggle-api

-A RESTful API for vocabulary trainers.
+A RESTful API for vocabulary trainers.!!

 ## TODO